 A fun way to make this interesting is to set up a “safe word.”
 This means that, whenever that person intends to offer assistance in the area you requested, they say this safe word instead of a statement like, “Should you be eating that!?”

-Why the safe word works
+Why does the safe word work?

 Using this is a really powerful tool because it helps you to have a full conversation using only one word.
 And, by doing so, it helps that person to avoid saying things in a way that feels judgemental, or as if they are nagging you.
 Should you wish to open up further communication, it is up to you.
 However, part of the safe word ground rules is that the one word represents the support you requested from your support person and nothing further, at least at that moment.